 While this dog is not entirely difficult to train, it is notorious for its habit of “selective deafness”, where it can choose to ignore your commands if it has its focus towards some other object of interest.

-In fact, one of the most important things you need to do when training a Golden Pyrenees pup is to be firm and earn its obedience.
+One of the most important things you need to do when training a Golden Pyrenees pup is to be firm and earn its obedience.

 On the whole, this dog has a calm and peaceful demeanor, but playtime with children should be monitored since the dog can knock over toddlers, owing to its large, muscular body.